-SUMMARY: The Coast Guard is establishing a temporary security zone around the Trans-Alaska Pipeline (TAPS) Valdez Terminal Complex in Valdez, Alaska.
-The boundaries of the zone encompass all waters approximately one mile north and east and two miles west of all terminal berths.
-This security zone is necessary to protect the TAPS terminal and TAPS tank vessels from damage or injury from sabotage, destruction or other subversive acts.
-Entry into this security zone is prohibited unless specifically authorized by the Captain of the Port, Prince William Sound, Alaska.
+SUMMARY: The Coast Guard is establishing a temporary security zone for Port Valdez, Alaska.
+The security zone encompasses the waters of Port Valdez north and east of Middle Rock, excluding the waters within the Alyeska Marine Terminal security zone.
+This security zone is necessary to protect the facilities and vessels transiting within Port Valdez from damage or injury from sabotage, destruction or other subversive acts.
+Vessels may not anchor, lay to or otherwise loiter in this security zone unless specifically authorized by the Captain of the Port, Prince William Sound, Alaska.